-Last Updated on September 20, 2020 by Yetunde Akindele
+Last Updated on October 23, 2022 by Yetty Akindele

 Death is something we can never be prepared for, whether it’s expected or unexpected.
 However, what makes an unexpected death worse is the legal troubles that follow if the deceased individual hasn’t left a Will.

 Countless legal battles, tensions between family members, and fights between the division of assets are just a few of the problems that come when there’s no Will.
 Nonetheless, more than half of Canada’s population doesn’t have a will.

 Why so?
 Probably because a lot of people associate creating a Will as a difficult task.
 Just the thought of our death is enough to make us squirm, let alone to imagine having to prepare for it.
 You’ll also have to get lawyers involved, and it can be a lengthy, expensive, and tedious process.

 This is where Epilogue comes in.
 Epilogue is an online platform that allows Canadians to create their legal Wills fast and in an easy manner.
 Many such platforms have been popping up in recent years, to help and encourage people to create Wills without having to spend a fortune.

 Below, I’ve given my detailed review on the services that Epilogue offers.